The Lovers in a Career Reading

 The quick read

 In a career reading, The Lovers is rarely about office romance.
-It marks a values-level decision between two paths — two offers, a promotion versus the work you love, money versus meaning — and it says the deciding vote belongs to what you value, not to the pay grade.
+It marks a values-level decision between two paths: two offers, a promotion versus the work you love, money versus meaning.
+It says the deciding vote belongs to what you value, not to the pay grade.

 The Lovers Upright Career

 Upright, the card usually lands when a real choice is on the table, and its message is about how to weigh it.
-Paper logic — salary, title, prestige — measures the wrong axis for this card.
+Paper logic (salary, title, prestige) measures the wrong thing for this card.
 The classic trap: a step up that pays more but quietly removes the part of the job you'd do for free.

-The Lovers says careers run on alignment, and a role that argues with your values will underperform its spreadsheet.
-If you're staring at a decision like this, walk it through the Lovers lesson — one of its readings is precisely a promotion that costs the hands-on work.
+The Lovers says careers run on values fit, and a role that argues with your values will do worse than its numbers promise.
+If you're staring at a decision like this, walk it through the Lovers lesson.
+One of its readings is exactly this: a promotion that costs the hands-on work.

-With no visible decision, read it as an alignment check: does the work still fit who you are now?
-The Lovers is often the first quiet flag of a pivot that takes years to happen.
-It can also point to partnership — a co-founder, a collaborator, a working relationship where the values genuinely match.
-In that read, vet shared direction as carefully as shared skills; most partnerships break on the first, not the second.
+With no visible decision, read it as a fit check: does the work still fit who you are now?
+The Lovers is often the first quiet flag of a career change that takes years to happen.
+It can also point to partnership: a co-founder, a collaborator, a working relationship where the values genuinely match.
+In that read, check shared direction as carefully as shared skills.
+Most partnerships break on the first, not the second.

 A seeker weighing a management promotion against staying in the hands-on work she enjoys draws The Lovers upright in a career reading.